lasyagowda07/lasyagowda07/README.md

 - 🔭 I’m currently working on **Software and coding techniques for AI-driven music composition and development of quantum optical components and neural networks.
 Working on finite-difference time-domain simulation for the design of optical polarization rotators.**

-- 🌱 I’m currently learning **Working on end-eo end projects in AL,ML and Data Science**
+- 🌱 I’m currently learning **Working on end-to-end projects in AL,ML and Data Science**

 - 📫 How to reach me **lasya.gowda07@gmail.com**